National Alliance for Racialized, Refugee, and Im/migrant Women

 • Saadatou Abdoulkarim, Table de Concertation des organismes au service des personnes Réfugiées et Immigrantes (TCRI)

-• Maria Dussan, Anti-Racism Coalition of Newfoundland and Labrador (ARC-NL)
+• Sobia Shaheen Shaikh & Maria Dussan, Anti-Racism Coalition of Newfoundland and Labrador (ARC-NL)

 • Paula Calderon, Calgary Immigrant Women’s Association (CIWA)

 Our collective work is guided by anti-racist and anti-oppressive practices, intersectional feminist and decolonial principles.
-These practices and principles will shape the process, outcomes, and relationships developed during the course of the Central to these efforts is our commitment to active solidarity with First Nations, Inuit, and Métis women, girls, and two-spirited peoples.
+Central to these efforts is our commitment to active solidarity with First Nations, Inuit, and Métis women, girls, and two-spirited peoples.

 The following is a brief description of the key concepts used as guiding values and frameworks for the Alliance project.